Bringing After Dark and Charlotte’s Music Past Back to Light, Part Two

 This episode features interviews with former WTVI staff, members of Charlotte bands The Spongetones and Sugarcreek, as well as Daniel Coston, along with audio excerpts of performances from both aforementioned bands as well as The Fabulous Knobs and New Grass Revival, whose performance was the debut for banjo player Bela Fleck and guitarist Pat Flynn.
 Along the way is a good bit of history of the scene in Charlotte and the region, focusing on the late 1970s to mid 1980s, but also going back to the days of the Crazy Water Crystals Saturday Night Jamboree, a “barn dance” program on AM radio station WBT beginning in 1933.

-Charlotte, NC public TV station WTVI staff in 1984
+Featured artists from Charlotte’s Finest concert series at Charlotte, NC public TV WTVI in 1984

 Bringing After Dark and Charlotte’s Music Past Back to Light, Part One